Wilkes’ psychology program is a true social science that actively engages students in the study of behavior and its physical manifestations.

 Here's a sample of their work...

-- Dr. Ed Schicatano conducts research in human neuroscience specifically focusing on the Neurocognitive factors involved in pain.
+- Dr. Ed Schicatano conducts research in human neuroscience focusing on the neurocognitive factors involved in pain.

-- Dr. Deborah Tindell conducts research on memory and the Psychology of texting by college students.
+- Dr. Deborah Tindell conducts research on memory and the effects of audio-visual entrainment on cognitive processing

 - Dr. Ellen Newell studies the Social Psychological variables involved in prejudices.